NCI-GDC/gdc-docs/docs/Encyclopedia/pages/Pindel.md

 ## Overview ##

 Pindel is one of the pipelines used for WGS, WXS and targeted sequencing somatic variant calling at the GDC.
-Somatic variant calling is performed with Pindel using tumor and normal alignments and generates simple nucleotide variation (SNV) data.
+Somatic variant calling is performed with Pindel using tumor and normal alignments and generates indel data.

 ### Input